News release from 19/05/2020

 Comments on the phase 3B proposals (1,000 homes) can be made by entering the reference number 20/02142/OUT.
-This consultation is due to close on 23 June 2020, but this will be kept under review in light of current restrictions on movement and can be extended if necessary.
+This consultation is due to close on Tuesday 14 July 2020 (extended from 6 July).
+This will be kept under review in light of current restrictions on movement and can be extended again, if necessary.

 When complete, Northstowe will have up to 10,000 homes and an anticipated population of around 24,000 people.
 The first residents moved in during early 2017 and there are now approximately 500 homes occupied, along with primary and secondary schools and a local square.
 There are around 1,350 people already living at Northstowe.
 The new town is connected to the Cambridgeshire Guided Busway, which has adjoining cycle routes providing quick connections to the major towns of Cambridgeshire.